Keyboard shortcuts

 1. draft — Initial state.
 The RFC is under development and not yet binding.

 2. normative — The RFC defines required behavior.
 Implementations MUST conform.
+Normative RFCs MAY be amended via version bumping; amendments MUST include a changelog entry documenting the change.

 3. deprecated — The RFC is no longer recommended.
 Existing conforming implementations MAY continue, but new implementations SHOULD NOT use this RFC.